computablelabs/compspec/TopLevelSpec.md

 The market is responsible for maintaining record of which queries have accessed which datapoints.
 The backend system will report datapoints accessed by a given query to the market.

-- `Market.report_listings_accessed(query_i)`: Called by backend system after running a query.
+- `Market.update_listings_accessed(query_i)`: Called by backend system after running a query.
 This information is stored on-chain.
 For reasons of gas, this may just be a simple count; each listing may maintain a simple count field which is incremented for each additional query that accesses it.
 (See also discussion in #32 around pricing)

 ## Case Studies